 - Common words – words that include 20 – 30% of common words that are essential for structuring a sentence.
 Such words can include: as, with, in and at.

-- Uncommon words – are ones that make theheadline somewhat unique and they should ideally make up 10 – 2% of the headline.
-Words such as
+- Uncommon words – are ones that make the headline somewhat unique and they should ideally make up 10 – 20% of the headline.

-Where can I find a list of common, unccommon, emotional and power words you might wonder?
+Where can I find a list of common, uncommon, emotional and power words you might wonder?

 Free Trigger Words PDF!